Gerhard Schøning: Career

-In 1758 Bishop Johan Ernst Gunnerus of Trondheim invited the two historians to collaborate with him in founding a Norwegian science society, the Royal Norwegian Society of Sciences and Letters.
-In 1765 Schøning was appointment as professor of rhetoric and history at the Sorø Academy.
+In 1758, Bishop Johan Ernst Gunnerus of Trondheim invited the two historians to collaborate with him in founding a Norwegian science society, the Royal Norwegian Society of Sciences and Letters.
+In 1765, Schøning was appointment as professor of rhetoric and history at the Sorø Academy.
 He published Om de gamle Grækeres og Romeres Kundskab om de nordiske Lande (About the Ancient Greek and Roman knowledge of the Nordic countries) in 1769, which became a prelude to his main work, Norges Riiges Historie (The History of the Kingdom of Norway), the first volume of three that were planned was published in 1771.
 This work dealt with Norway's history from the earliest times up until 995, advancing theories about early migrations into Norway.

 As part of his research to support later volumes of this work, he set off on an extended journey to collect data in Norway.
-He received travel support from the King Christian VII of Denmark, and spent several years beginning in 1773 traveling in Trondheim, Gudbrandsdal, Hedmark and Christiania.
+He received travel support from the King Christian VII of Denmark, and spent several years beginning in 1773 traveling in Trondheim, Gudbrandsdalen, Hedemarken, and Christiania.
 The result of these journeys was his famous travel journal Reise som giennem en Deel af Norge i de Aar 1773, 1774, 1775 paa Hans Majestets Kongens Bekostning (Travel through a part of Norway in the years of 1773, 1774, 1775 at His Majesty the King's Expense), of which only the first two volumes were published in 1778.
 His research journey was interrupted on 23 August 1775 when the king appointed him the head of the Royal Archives in Copenhagen.
 When he died in 1780, his work on an improved Norwegian history went uncompleted.

-In 1756 Schøning married Fredrikke Hveding, who died in 1788; the marriage was childless.
+In 1756, Schøning married Fredrikke Hveding, who died in 1788; the marriage was childless.
 Later his death, a sizable portion of his personal book collection would be donated to the Gunnerus Library at the University of Trondheim.